ronna-s/go-ood/README.md

 8. Methods are added to types using Receivers
 9. Methods that can change/mutate a type needs a pointer receiver.

+Navigate around to see the travel package, then the robot package and finally the main package in `cmd/maze` That package defines the interface to abstract away our robot.Robot struct - this ability is very uncommon in programming languages.

 ### OO fundamentals and Go
 The basics concepts that we need to understand to work with OOP well are:
 1. Encapsulation (hiding/ black-boxing)
-2. Abstraction (separating the implementation from behavior)
+2. Abstraction (separating implementation from behavior)
 3. Generalization (very similar to abstraction, we will get to it later)

 >_The problem with object-oriented languages is they've got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle._